-The annual VPRI Staff Awards launched in 2018 to celebrate the outstanding contributions of individuals in our portfolio.
-Awards are given in the categories of Service and Leadership, and are determined by a VPRI Staff Awards committee following an open call for nominations across the portfolio.
+The annual VPRI Staff Awards were launched in 2018 to celebrate the outstanding contributions of individuals in our portfolio.
+Awards are given in the categories of Service and Leadership and are determined by a VPRI Staff Awards committee following an open call for nominations across the portfolio.

-Shelly McErlane is Clinical Veterinarian in Animal Care Services, and Head of the UBC Animal Training Program.
-Prior to joining Animal Care Services in 2006, she served as a Clinical Veterinarian in a neuropharmacology laboratory, and as a Veterinary Surgeon in the Faculty of Pharmaceutical Sciences.
+Shelly McErlane is a clinical veterinarian in Animal Care Services, and head of the UBC Animal Training Program.
+Prior to joining Animal Care Services in 2006, she served as a clinical veterinarian in a neuropharmacology laboratory and as a veterinary surgeon in the Faculty of Pharmaceutical Sciences.
 Shelly graduated from the Ontario Veterinary College in 1995.

-Christy McTait is a Health Grant Development Officer in the Support Programs to Advance Research Capacity (SPARC) Office where she has worked since 2006 (formerly known as HeRRo, the Health Research Resource Office).
-Christy holds a BSc in Life Sciences from Queen’s and a Master’s in Health Administration from UBC.
+Christy McTait is a health grant development officer in the Support Programs to Advance Research Capacity (SPARC) Office where she has worked since 2006 (formerly known as HeRRo, the Health Research Resource Office).
+Christy holds a bachelor's degree in Life Sciences from Queen’s and a master’s degree in health administration from UBC.

 The staff award for leadership recognizes a colleague who demonstrates a sense of purpose, vision and a mission to colleagues.
-This individual consistently influence colleagues to arrive at consensus-based decisions that advance the unit's objectives, and demonstrates a commitment to colleagues that goes over-and-above their regular job requirements.
+This individual consistently influences colleagues to arrive at consensus-based decisions that advance the unit's objectives and demonstrates a commitment to colleagues that goes over and above their regular job requirements.
 This individual leads by example, actively contributes to enabling a respectful workplace, encourages and facilitates career advancement for others and has influence beyond their immediate unit that helps to make UBC a better place to work.